autoload/hexo-theme-auto/README.md

 # hexo-theme-auto
-A modern stylish theme for Hexo
+A modern stylish theme for Hexo.